SublimeLinter/SublimeLinter/docs/linter_settings.rst

         },
     }

-To find out what selector to use for given file type, install `PackageDev` and use the `Tools`, `Developer`, `Show Scope Name` and copy value from popup window.
+To find out what selector to use for given file type, see menu `Tools`, `Developer`, `Show Scope Name` and copy value from pop-up window.

-Or you can open specific file, place cursor in it and  thn run below code in SublimeText3 console.
+Or you can open specific file, place cursor in it and then run below code in SublimeText3 console.

 .. code-block:: python